Cassie told Sean 'Diddy' Combs 'I'm not a rag doll' after 2016 hotel assault

 The singer is the prosecution's star witness.
 Her lawsuit in 2023 accused Combs of physical and sexual abuse, and it set in motion the investigation which culminated in this month’s trial.
 Several other women who accuse him of abuse are set to testify.

+Combs has pleaded not guilty to federal sex trafficking and racketeering charges.
+His defense says that, although he could be violent, nothing he did amounted to a criminal enterprise.
+And Combs insists all the sex was consensual.

+In a hotel security video, Combs can be seen slinging Cassie to the floor, kicking her and dragging her into a hotel hallway.
+After the video was publicly released last year, Combs apologized and said he was "disgusted" by his actions.

 Combs' lawyers are seeking to portray Cassie to the jury as a willing and eager participant in the hip-hop mogul's sexual lifestyle.
-Prosecutors allege he exploited his status as a music executive and businessman to violently force Cassie and other women into marathon encounters with sex workers that he called "freak-offs," which sometimes lasted days.
+Prosecutors allege he exploited his status as a music executive and businessman to violently force Cassie and other women into drug-fueled encounters with male sex workers that he called "freak-offs," which sometimes lasted days as Combs watched and directed.

-Combs has pleaded not guilty to federal sex trafficking and racketeering charges.
-His defense says that, while he could be violent, nothing he did amounted to a criminal enterprise.
-And Combs insists all the sex at the freak-offs was consensual.
+On Thursday, Estevao presented Cassie with sexual texts she sent Combs before the freak-off at the hotel that preceded the assault.
+Cassie also read texts she sent him expressing enthusiasm for the sexual encounters.

-Cassie has testified that she felt forced by Combs to have sex with male escorts while he watched and directed the activities.
+Cassie has testified that she felt forced by Combs into these encounters.
 She said she was worried about Combs beating her and that he threatened to publicly release videos of the encounters.

-On Thursday, Estevao presented Cassie with sexual texts she sent Combs before the freak-off at the hotel that preceded the assault.
-That followed Cassie reading some texts she sent him expressing enthusiasm for the sexual encounters.

-The hotel attack was caught on security video that was publicly released last year.
-Combs apologized and said he was "disgusted" by his actions.

-In the recording, Combs can be seen slinging Cassie to the floor, kicking her and dragging her into a hotel hallway.
-Estevao had Cassie read aloud a text message in which she complained that Combs was out of control from drugs and alcohol that day and told him: “I’m not a rag doll.
-I’m somebody’s child.”
+Jurors heard on Friday a 2013 recording of Cassie screaming at a friend who said he'd seen a video of her performing sex acts.
+In the recording, made by Cassie, the man claimed to have the video on his phone.
+Cassie is heard pleading to see the video and then threatening to kill him if it became public.

 Cassie, whose legal name is Casandra Ventura, has been on the witness stand since Tuesday and the cross-examination by the defense began Thursday.